grqphical/vsscope/README.md

 You can control whether or not the file is opened in a new editor with the `vsscope.openInNewEditor` setting.
 By default it is set to `true`

+You can control what files/folder are ignored by VSScope with the `vsscope.ignore` setting.
+It supports the format used by .gitignore

 ## License

 VSScope is licensed under the MIT License